Ian Whitcomb: Later life

 Whitcomb lived in Southern California with his wife, Regina (née Enzer), and their dog, Toby.
-He performed, on accordion as well as ukulele, at music festivals and major venues throughout America, often with his ragtime band, The Bungalow Boys, as well as with a larger orchestra.
-He continued to write, and he made frequent guest appearances.
+He performed, on accordion and ukulele, at music festivals and major venues throughout America, often with his ragtime band, The Bungalow Boys, as well as with a larger orchestra.
+He continued writing, and made frequent guest appearances.
 He notably performed live and on recordings as a special guest of ukulele chanteuse Janet Klein's Parlour Boys.
 He was a regular performer at Cantalini's Restaurant in Playa del Rey, California.
 He appeared as Grand Marshal in the 24th Occasional Pasadena Doo Dah Parade on November 19, 1999.

-From November 2007, Whitcomb had an internet radio program on Wednesday evenings from 8:00 p.m. until 10:00 p.m.(PST) at Luxuria Music.
+From November 2007, he had an internet radio program on Wednesday evenings from 8:00 p.m. until 10:00 p.m.(PST) at Luxuria Music.
 He signed with Premiere Radio Networks in September 2010 to launch The Ian Whitcomb Show on XM satellite radio, Channel 24.
 He was named as a BEST OF L.A. in 2008 by Los Angeles magazine.

-In 2009 Whitcomb wrote and, with his Bungalow Boys, performed original music for the West Coast Premiere of The Jazz Age, a play by Allan Knee, at the Blank Theater Company's 2nd Stage Theater in Los Angeles.
-For his work on The Jazz Age, Whitcomb was nominated for an L.A.
+In 2009 Whitcomb wrote and, with his Bungalow Boys, performed original music for the West Coast Premiere of The Jazz Age, a play by Allan Knee, at the Blank Theater Company's 2nd Stage Theater in Los Angeles, for which he was nominated for an L.A.
 Theater Award.

-Ian was an educator as well as an entertainer.
-He lectured on early American popular song (and composers) throughout the California library system.
-He was a favorite speaker at the annual Oregon Festival of American Music and the Workman and Temple Families Homestead Museum.
+As an educator, Whitcomb lectured on early American popular song and composers throughout the California library system.
+He was a favorite speaker at the annual Oregon Festival of American Music and at the Workman and Temple Families Homestead Museum.